Herbert Wehner

 Richard Herbert Wehner (11 July 1906 – 19 January 1990) was a German politician.
-A former member of the Communist Party, he joined the Social Democrats (SPD) after World War II.
+A former member of the Communist Party of Germany (KPD), he joined the Social Democratic Party of Germany (SPD) after World War II.
 He served as Federal Minister of Intra-German Relations from 1966 to 1969 and thereafter as chairman of the SPD parliamentary group in the Bundestag until 1983.

-During his tenure in the Bundestag from 1949 to 1983, Wehner became (in-)famous for his caustic rhetoric and heckling style, often hurling personal insults at MPs with whom he disagreed.
+During his tenure in the Bundestag from 1949 to 1983, Wehner became famous for his caustic rhetoric and heckling style, often hurling personal insults at MPs with whom he disagreed.
 He holds the record for official censures (77 by one count, 78 or 79 by others) handed down by the presiding officer.

 Life

-Herbert Wehner was born in Dresden, the son of a shoemaker.
-His father was active in his trade union and a member of the Social Democratic Party.
+Wehner was born in Dresden, the son of a shoemaker.
+His father was active in his trade union and a member of the SPD.
 More radical than his father, Wehner engaged in anarcho-syndicalist circles around Erich Mühsam, driven by the 1923 invasion of Reichswehr troops into the Free State of Saxony at the behest of the DVP-SPD Reich government of Chancellor Gustav Stresemann.
 He also fell out with Mühsam, whose pacifist manners he rejected and was accused of stealing money by him, which Wehner never denied.

-He finally joined the Communist Party of Germany (KPD) in 1927, becoming an official of the party's Rote Hilfe organisation the same year.
+He joined the KPD in 1927, becoming an official of the party's Rote Hilfe organisation the same year.